Estimated reading time: 7 minutes

 A smart lawyer, working hard on your case leads to the best possible outcome.

-Attorney Thomas Gallagher has helped his clients win for over three decades.
+Attorney Thomas Gallagher has helped his clients win for over 35 years.
 A recognized expert in criminal law, he often teaches Continuing Legal Education classes to other lawyers and judges.
 And he often helps news reporters with background and commentary on events.

 Other lawyers rate him one of the best criminal lawyers in Minnesota.
 And look at those five-star online reviews.